orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - `qubit / linear superposition / complex numbers` is a binary superposition, ..., orbit, which is differentiable in between steps (basically, if something else from outside the context can reach in between, it would find something there. ; Based on that precision).
 So `qubits, orbits, higher-arity structures, ignorance along rays`, same thing?.
 	- ref on self-reference?
-	- "Can abstractly only satisfy a loop/modular structure through another loop?
-While pattern matching?"

 	- Some way to conceptualize a qubit as pattern matched on any other thing ; similar to the "push structure inside thing."
 	- ; So that would be like finding the higher-arity structure there, and selecting it like the vertex on vertex, having it branch off.
 	- ; So similarly, it's infinity groupoids which break the recursion of the stack.
 So the `.is_orbit`s.